Distributive-Network/PythonMonkey/README.md

 ## CommonJS (require)
 If you are having trouble with the CommonJS require function, set environment variable DEBUG='ctx-module*' and you can see the filenames it tries to laod.

-### Extra Symbols
-Loading the CommonJS subsystem, by using `require` or `createRequire` declares some extra symbols which may be helpful in debugging -
-- `python.print` - the Python print function
-- `python.getenv` - the Python getenv function
-- `python.stdout` - an object with `read` and `write` methods, which read and write to stdout
-- `python.stderr` - an object with `read` and `write` methods, which read and write to stderr
-- `python.exec`   - the Python exec function
-- `python.eval`   - the Python eval function
-- `python.exit`   - the Python exit function (wrapped to return BigInt in place of number)
-- `python.paths`  - the Python sys.paths object (currently a copy; will become an Array-like reflection)